tudvari/dockerfile-generator/REFERENCE.md

 ##### Required properties
 Labels has two forms
  - Object: In this case the labels keyword is plain javascript object.
-The name of for a label is the attribute of the object.
+The name of the label is the name of the attribute.
  - Array: In this case the labels keyword is array.
-The name of for a label is the key of the element inside the array.
+The name of the label is the key of the element inside the array.

 #### Example usages